19 December 2019

 Reducing stress

-According to research carried out by The University of Sussex, reading can reduce stress levels by 68%.
-The distraction and escapism that reading brings helps to ease the tensions in the muscles and heart.
+According to research carried out by The University of Sussex, reading for as little as 6 minutes per day can reduce stress levels by 68%.
+The study stated that the distraction and escapism that reading brings helps to ease the tensions in the muscles and heart.

 Helps stimulate the brain